 - Since the Consulate in NY posted "Please note that we can only accept cash OR money order, payable to the CONSULATE GENERAL OF HUNGARY" make sure to have both cash and cards (just in case) with you to make the payment for your visa application.

-- non-US/Canadian citizens - if you are applying in the US or Canada: proof of legal US/Canadian status (visa or green card)
+- non-US/Canadian citizens - if you are applying in the US or Canada: proof of legal US/Canadian status (eg I20 or visa or green card)

 - your reserved or purchased air ticket